Brett Eibner

-Brett William Eibner (born December 2, 1988) is an American professional baseball pitcher and outfielder who is a free agent.
-He has played in Major League Baseball (MLB) for the Kansas City Royals, Oakland Athletics, Los Angeles Dodgers and Miami Marlins.
+Brett William Eibner (born December 2, 1988) is an American former professional baseball pitcher and outfielder.
+He played in Major League Baseball (MLB) for the Kansas City Royals, Oakland Athletics, Los Angeles Dodgers and Miami Marlins.

 Amateur career

 Eibner attended The Woodlands High School in The Woodlands, Texas, and helped them win the 2006 5A state championship as a junior, with teammate Kyle Drabek.
 As a senior, Eibner was named 15-5A first-team all-district outfielder.
 Despite being drafted by the Houston Astros in the fourth round of the 2007 MLB draft, Eibner did not sign and attended the University of Arkansas.

 As a freshman, Eibner led the team in RBI and had three game-winning hits.
 For his efforts, Eibner was named to Baseball America's Freshman All-American team in 2008.
 The following season, Eibner was named SEC Pitcher of the Week for his complete-game one-hit shutout win against the #1 Georgia Bulldogs.
 Eibner struggled significantly at the plate, with his average dropping to .231 and striking out 60 times.
 However, when the 2009 Arkansas Razorbacks baseball team reached the College World Series, Eibner hit "one of the most memorable home runs in program history" when he tied an elimination game vs Virginia in the top of the ninth with a two-run home run.
 Eibner returned for his junior season with the Razorbacks, hitting .333 with 22 home runs.
 On the mound, Eibner went 3–5 in 58 innings for the Razorbacks in the regular season.
 In the 2010 Tempe, Arizona Super Regional, Eibner hit a game-tying home run with the Razorbacks down to their final strike, extending the game to extra innings where the Razorbacks lost in the 12th.
 Following the 2010 season, Eibner became the fourth Razorback to be named both a freshman All-American and All-American, including teammate Zack Cox.
 He was also a John Olerud Award Semifinalist, Second Team All-SEC, and ABCA/Rawlings First Team All-South Region player.

 In 2008 and 2009, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.